 Typical national dishes of Bali

-Bali is unlike Muslim Indonesia, favoring Hinduism in many dishes can get pork, which Islam forbids.
+Bali is unlike Muslim Indonesia, favoring Hinduism, in many dishes can get pork, which Islam forbids.
 Balinese food is based on quick preparation, variety and palatability.
 It is also characterized by a combination of different spices, such as turmeric, ginger, nutmeg or coriander.
 Most meals are supplemented with rice or noodles, either cooked or fried.
 The only thing you don’t expect in Bali is beef, which is forbidden by Hinduism.

 Barbed pig Babi guling

 Balinese specialty, pork butcher, or Babi guling.
 Among the locals, this is a very important meal, which is most often prepared during some festivities or celebrations.
-Tourists can also have it in some restaurants, where it is usually behind a glass shop window, either on a grill or already sliced.
+Tourists can also have it at some restaurants, where it is usually cooked behind a glass shop window, either on a grill or already sliced.
 Meat with a crispy skin, which is achieved by pouring coconut milk, is served with rice.

 Nasi Campur is prepared differently in each part of Indonesia.
 In Bali, it is a mix of rice with grilled tuna, pieces of beef, fried tofu, spinach, corn, cucumber, and the whole thing is spiced with a mixture of Balinese spices and served on a banana leaf.

 The Indonesian dish Lawar comes directly from Bali.
 It is a mixture of vegetables, minced meat and coconut, the whole is flavored with herbs and various spices.
 The vegetable base consists of green beans, fried shallots, lime leaves and grated coconut, all fried in coconut oil.
-In some corners of Bali, pig or chicken blood is added to the food to give it the right taste.
+In some corners of Bali, pig or chicken blood is added to the food to give it the special taste.